Kent Parish, New Brunswick: Local service districts

-Both LSDs assess for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+Both LSDs assessed for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Kent Parish

 The local service district of the parish of Kent originally comprised all of the parish outside the villages of Bath and Bristol.

 It was established on 23 November 1966 to assess for fire protection following the abolition of county governments by the new Municipalities Act.

 Community services were added on 20 December 1967 and non-fire related rescue on 23 October 2015.

-Today the LSD additionally assesses for community & recreation services.
-The taxing authority is 209.00 Kent.
+In 2020, the LSD additionally assesses for community & recreation services.
+The taxing authority was 209.00 Kent.

 LSD advisory committee: Yes, as of September 2017.
 Chair Alma Kilfoil served on the WVRSC board from at least 2015 until her resignation on 30 September 2017.

 Upper Kent

-Upper Kent comprises a narrow strip along the Saint John River around the community of Upper Kent.
+Upper Kent comprised a narrow strip along the Saint John River around the community of Upper Kent.

 It was established on 27 June 1968 to add street lighting, community planning, and garbage collection.
 Non-fire related rescue was added on 23 October 2015.

-Today Upper Kent additionally assesses for street lighting and community & recreation services.
-The taxing authority is 220.00 Upper Kent.
+In 2020, Upper Kent additionally assesses for street lighting and community & recreation services.
+The taxing authority was 220.00 Upper Kent.